 The Perhentians have long been a popular beach destination in Malaysia, but were originally a break in the long journey between Bangkok and Malaysia (“perhentian” in Bahasa Malaysia means “stopping point”).
 Though the islands were supported by fishing income early in their history, they are now part of Pulau Redang National Marine Park and fishing is strictly prohibited.
 Consequently, tourism is the primary source of income, and the staggering beauty of the fine sand beaches, crystal-clear water and thriving marine life has resulted in a booming tourist trade.

-In contrast to the Gili Islands in Indonesia or Thailand’s aquamarine Andaman coast, there is very little alcohol to be found on the Perhentians.
-There are some bars on Long Beach, but the cost and limited selection means that most tourists bring their own poison or forgo it altogether.
-While there was one evening of an under-the-table purchase of cheap Malay vodka (big mistake), most of my time on Kecil was dry, and it was nice to get up early and fully enjoy my days in the sun with no hangover to speak of.
+Opposite to the Gili Islands in Indonesia or Thailand’s aquamarine Andaman coast, there was considerably less alcohol on the Perhentian Islands — at least in 2009!
+There were some bars on Long Beach, but the cost and limited selection means that most tourists bring their own poison or forgo it altogether.
+While there was one evening of an under-the-table purchase of cheap Malay vodka (big mistake), most of my time on Perhentian Kecil was dry, and it was nice to get up early and fully enjoy my days in the sun with no hangover to speak of.

 Those travellers less enthusiastic about local wildlife should be warned: there were plenty of monitor lizards, poisonous spiders and geckos to be found.
 While I could do without the monitor lizards and the spiders, I loved watching the geckos hop around the ceiling in search of mozzies, and would leave my outside light on when I left for dinner to get them some tasty treats.